-Smart Cities have the ability to recognise what’s going on in a number of unprecedented ways.
+Smart Cities have the ability to recognise what’s happening in a number of unprecedented ways.
 They change the way we understand, manage and study cities.
-People can be better engaged when they have access to more information about their city.

 What is a Smart City?